linebender/linebender.github.io/content/contributor-guidelines.md

 Here are our policies around code review:

-Every PR must be approved by someone with write access before committing.
+* Every PR must be approved by someone with write access before committing.
-The [wiki] is an exception; there we optimistically merge without review Usually we ask the original author of the PR to commit if they have write access.
+* The [wiki] is an exception; there we optimistically merge without review
+* Usually we wait for the original author of the PR to commit if they have write access.
-Both merge and squash commits are fine, it’s up to the committer.
+* Both merge and squash commits are fine, it’s up to the committer.
-We give write access to everyone with a good faith intent to improve the code.
+* We give write access to everyone with a good faith intent to improve the code.
 Usually this is shortly after the first commit.
-There are currently five owners: @raphlinus, @dfrg, @DJMcNab, @xStrom, and @cmyr.
+* There are currently five owners: @raphlinus, @dfrg, @DJMcNab, @xStrom, and @cmyr.
 They approve new committers and can make changes to the organization.

 We struggle with getting PRs approved and landed quickly.
 To try to improve that, here are some suggestions.